Shrouded in a veil of mystery, Ireland entices and surprises all who step foot within its mystical boundaries.

-Ireland Travel Guide: Fast Facts
+Ireland Travel Guide:

-- Irish power voltage is 230 V 50 Hz; Power sockets G
+- Power: voltage is 230 V 50 Hz; Power sockets G

 - Driving in Ireland is done on the left-hand side of the road!

-- Value added tax (VAT) is charged on purchases, such as meals at restaurants, shopping expenses and hotel accommodations.
+- Value added tax (VAT) is charged on purchases, such as meals at restaurants, shopping expenses, and hotel accommodations.
 If you are resident of a non-European Union country, you can get a refund of this tax in certain participating shops.
 For more info on VAT refunds, click here.

 - The Capital City of Ireland is Dublin – See the Best Things to do in Dublin

 Ireland's weather is mild throughout the year.
-In fact the country's weather can be summed up perfectly in three little words: mild, moist and changeable with lots of rainfall.
+In fact, the country's weather can be summed up perfectly in three little words: mild, moist and changeable with lots of rainfall.

-- Pack a rain coat – chances are that you will encounter rain no matter what month you travel.
+- Pack a raincoat – chances are that you will encounter rain no matter what month you travel.
 A light rain shell is highly recommended as it will combat the rain AND wind you will probably face in Ireland.